Physics-50/Module-1/docs/week4.md

 But what if you just don’t have the time to read all those parts of each article you need to check out?
 The neat trick for quickly scanning physics papers also works as a fantastic method for writing your own paper: focus on the figures.
 A good rule of thumb is that if you “read” every figure+caption, you should get the gist of the main conclusions of the paper, as well as a sense of how those results were determined.
 In fact, the sequence of figures+captions acts a lot like an outline you may have produced in Writ 001, in that it conveys the main result (thesis) by showing evidence in support of a sequence of subclaims.
 The evidence is usually shown directly in the figure, using either a plot with data points or an image of the system studied.
 The analysis of that evidence is ideally concisely summarized in the figure captions.

-In physics 50, you will ultimately get to experience what it’s like to create a physics poster, which is like a mini version of a physics paper.
+In Physics 50, you will ultimately get to experience what it’s like to create a physics poster, which is like a mini version of a physics paper.
 The first step in that process is to learn how to create a single figure with a caption.
 For the Module 1 deliverable, you will produce a figure containing a plot, and later in this course you will also create figures that don’t contain a plot.
 Both types of figures are essential for communicating your scientific results.

 ## A figure showing a plot